nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Web servers and query engines therefore often use separate thread pools for I/O and compute.
 This decoupling prevents tasks that are CPU-bound to hog threads and being unable to respond to external requests.
-At the same time, threads that do blocking I/O calls (e.g., asking for a disk page, making a request to S3, etc.) stall compute threads or other threads that could issue I/O requests the meantime.
+At the same time, threads that do blocking I/O calls (e.g., asking for a disk page, making a request to S3, etc.) stall compute threads or other threads that could issue I/O requests in the meantime.

 ## Async I/O
-Now that we have a separate thread pool for I/O operations, we need to define operations and decide how to schedule them on this pool.
+If we have a separate thread pool for I/O operations, we need to define operations and decide how to schedule them on this pool.
 With the assumption that we primarily do I/O when dealing with sources, we are **waiting** for something to happen in the background for most of the time.
-At some point in each source, we call a client like `doRequest()` and then we are blocking on this call.
+At some point in each source, we call a client like `doRequest()` and then block during this call.
 The CPU does not have any insight information on what we are waiting on, so if we are unlucky and the CPU does not give another thread a time slice, we block the CPU with our I/O.

 An improvement to this would be to to put the thread to sleep by using mechanisms like `std::future` and have another thread run while we wait on the I/O to complete.
-However, this still has the thread where the call was invoked from occupied, so this exact thread is not free to use for other tasks.
+However, the calling thread would still be occupied and therefore is not free to use for other tasks.
 If we assume a limited pool of threads, which we strive to have, we could still end up in the situation where all available I/O threads are sleeping, waiting for blocking I/O to complete.
 During this time, no other I/O tasks can make progress.

 It would be nice to have a mechanism to pause/resume a function waiting for external I/O **without** occupying a thread while waiting for data to arrive.
 That's what async I/O gives us, and the easiest way to implement it using modern C++ are coroutines.
-They enable us to suspend and resume functions as they are running, while **preserving** their state.
+They enable us to suspend and resume running functions while **preserving** their state.
 Internally, the compiler rewrites coroutines to state machines to make this work.
 C++20 introduced three new keywords, namely `co_await`, `co_yield` and `co_return`.
 `co_await` pauses execution and awaits another coroutine that is called (lower-level code), `co_yield` yields a value to the caller without returning to the caller (think python generators), `co_return` signals termination of the coroutine with an optional return value.